- What is Public Water Now?

 Cal Am would be forced into court to determine a purchase price if they refuse to sell.

-The price is subject to negotiation or court determination, but prior appraisals and current estimates suggest a price under $225 million.
+Yes.
+The price is subject to negotiation or court determination.
 If acquired through eminent domain, the court will determine the price, not Cal Am.

 The Monterey Peninsula Water Management District has the authority to issue public bonds to cover all acquisition costs.
-The $19 million in corporate profit and taxes that now go to Cal Am annually would be used to finance those bonds without increasing our water rates.
+The cost to buy Cal Am is offset by the $19 million annually in corporate profit and taxes that Cal Am now takes.
+This money would be used to pay off those bonds without increasing our water rates.
 Savings will be greater as the bonds are paid off.

-How would MPWMD take ownership?
 State law requires a feasibility analysis before a buyout.
-If the analysis shows feasibility (cost savings and public benefit), within nine months MPWMD’s general manager is required to prepare a plan to acquire all the water assets of Cal Am, through a willing buyer-willing seller negotiation or eminent domain court proceedings if necessary.
+Within nine months MPWMD would be required to do a feasibility study.
+If the analysis shows feasibility (cost savings and public benefit), MPWMD would prepare a plan to acquire all the local water assets of Cal Am through a willing buyer-willing seller negotiation or eminent domain court proceedings if necessary.

 Current Cal Am operational employees would be retained.
 A new professional management team would be hired.
 The CPUC would assure Cal Am’s transfer of responsibility to be as seamless as possible.